mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 * Digital signatures and encryption
 * Email templates

-The Email Connector supports the following protocols:
+The Email connector supports the following protocols:

 * POP3 and POP3S
 * IMAP and IMAPS
 * SMTP

-### 1.2 Prerequisites {#prerequisites}
+### 1.2 Prerequisites{#prerequisites}

 {{% alert color="warning" %}}
 Follow these prerequisites carefully.
 Missing a step might lead to errors.
 {{% /alert %}}

-Before you use the Email Connector in your app, do the following:
+Before you use the Email connector in your app, do the following:

-* Download and [configure](/appstore/modules/model-reflection/#configuration) the latest version of the [Mx Model Reflection](https://marketplace.mendix.com/link/component/69) module.
+* Download and configure the latest version of the [Mx Model Reflection](/appstore/modules/model-reflection) module.
 If you have the module already, ensure that it is up to date.
-* Download and [configure](/appstore/modules/encryption/#configuration) the latest version of the [Encryption](https://marketplace.mendix.com/link/component/1011) module.
+* Download and configure the latest version of the [Encryption](/appstore/modules/encryption) module.
 If you have the module already, ensure that it is up to date.
 * Remove any existing email modules (such as [IMAP/POP3](https://marketplace.mendix.com/link/component/1042/) and [Email Module with Templates](https://marketplace.mendix.com/link/component/259/)).
 * Remove any orphaned JAR files (including *javax.mail-1.6.2.jar*, *activation-1.1.jar*, and *commons-email.jar*) from any old email modules in the *userlib* subdirectory.
 * [Clean the deployment directory](/refguide/app-menu/#clean-deployment-directory).

 ### 1.2.1 Migrating from Another Module

-If you are migrating to the Email Connector from another email module, consider testing your settings in a new app first.
+If you are migrating to the Email connector from another email module, consider testing your settings in a new app first.

-Mendix recommends using the community-supported [Email Connector Migration Utility](https://marketplace.mendix.com/link/component/205008) to migrate data from the [Email Module with Templates](https://marketplace.mendix.com/link/component/259/).
+Mendix recommends using the community-supported [Email Connector Migration Utility](https://marketplace.mendix.com/link/component/205008) module to migrate data from the [Email Module with Templates](https://marketplace.mendix.com/link/component/259/) service.

-### 1.3 Included Widgets {#included-widgets}
+### 1.3 Included Widgets{#included-widgets}

 The following widgets are bundled in the module: